SaltyJane/Quiz_Manager/README.md

 * Open the Xampp control panel
 * Click 'start' on Apache
 * Click 'start' on MySQL.
-If this results in an error, click on 'Services' on the right-hand side, and scroll down to 'MySQL80'.
+If this results in an error or it does not work, click on 'Services' on the right-hand side, and scroll down to 'MySQL80'.
 Stop this service if the option is available, and then try this step again.
 * Open a browser of your choice.
 I used Safari Developer edition
 * In the browser, type 'localhost' and press enter.
 * To open the database, click on the 'phpMyAdmin' option in the menu.